The basic principles of Christianity are explained here.

 Most importantly, remember that Christianity is a religion that does not need a lot of theoretical knowledge, upfront, before you can practise it.
 Just be open to God; begin that relationship with him, and see how Jesus can transform your life.
 Yes, engage with him.

-If you need guidance on how to develop your belief in God, then read the article, “How to believe in God”.
+As suggested in the intro, if you need guidance on how to develop your belief in God, then please read the article, “Can I really believe in God?”.
 You will see there how to involve our loving God in your life; to walk the walk.
 Yes, how to engage with him.
 I am confident, just like so many other Christians, that anyone can prove to themselves … well beyond reasonable doubt … that God is real by simply putting faith to work within their lives.

 There is no denying that deeper knowledge of the Bible can, and should, come later.
 This is due to the incredible depth of wisdom and guidance that is contained within it.
 It is not difficult to see God’s purpose for Christianity through the Bible’s themes – which I have tried hard to summarise in this article.
 The article, “Our amazing Bible” gives assistance on how to interpret it’s contents.